 The action they take should be appropriate for the eviction notice.
-For example if it was a notice to pay rent, they need to pay within the timeframe allotted.
-If the notice is a 30-day notice (or whatever timeframe is allowed in your state,) they need to move out before the period ends.
+For example, if it was a notice to pay rent, they must pay within the allotted timeframe.
+If the notice is a 30-day notice (or whatever timeframe is allowed in your state), they need to move out before the period ends.

-Note – if the reason for the eviction notice was due to the tenant not paying rent on time, make sure they pay the FULL amount due.
+Note: If the reason for the eviction notice was due to the tenant not paying rent on time, make sure they pay the FULL amount due.
 Accepting a partial payment can hurt you in the future, as it may lead to the tenant thinking a payment plan is now in place.
-The court may uphold this, so it’s best to just refuse the situation coming up by requiring the full payment at once.
+The court may uphold this, so it’s best to just refuse the situation by requiring the full payment at once.

 Step 3 of the Eviction Process: File for Eviction